Premendu Bikash Chaki

-Premendu Bikash Chaki (born 9 October 1964), popularly known as P. B. Chaki, is an Indian cinematographer, director and screenwriter associated with Tollywood (Bengali cinema) based in West Bengal, India.
+Premendu Bikash Chaki popularly known as P. B. Chaki, is an Indian cinematographer, director and screenwriter associated with Tollywood (Bengali cinema) based in West Bengal, India.
 He started his career as cinematographer in 1990.
 Known for his films Chirodini Tumi Je Amar as cinematographer and Alaap as writer and director.
 He also has held several positions in the film fraternity, including being the former president of Eastern India Cinematographers' Association and vice president in the technical committee of Kolkata International Film Festival besides being a guest lecturer of film studies at the Information and Cultural Affairs Department, Government of West Bengal.

 Early life

 Premendu Bikash Chaki was born in Kolkata, India.
 He completed his school from Jodhpur Park Boys School and then went on to graduate with a B.Com.
 Honours degree from University of Calcutta.
 His passion for films led him to pursue further film studies at Chitrabani.
 He started his career as a photojournalist in 1985.
 He then went on to work as an assistant cinematographer until he started working independently as a cinematographer in the early 1990s.
 His first big recognition was after winning the Bengal Film Journalists' Association Awards for the film Mahulbonir Sereng (Bengali movie), directed by Sekhar Das in 2004.
 He directed his first reality TV show, Takkar, in 2009.
 He went on to release his first feature film, Honeymoon, in 2018 for the big screen.